CoreLathe/A7-RT/README.md

 - **ShadowFS:** Every agent runs in a hermetic filesystem sandbox.
 Failed attempts stay in shadow; only verified code reaches your working tree.
 - **Adversarial Verification:** Test authors write contracts and tests.
 Builders implement against those contracts without reading test files.
 The harness validates through hard-path execution before any commit.
 - **Ephemeral Context:** The manager LLM receives a computed BoardView and emits exactly one action.
 Context is discarded after each turn.
-The system never accumulates conversational drift or rotting context windows; maximum observed context size was 50KB (1.3% of capacity), discarded immediately after use.
+The system never accumulates conversational drift or rotting context windows discarded immediately after use.
 - **Append-Only Ledger:** Project state lives in `master.json`.
 Interrupt a session today, resume in six months, pay zero catch-up cost.

 **The Workflow:**